rylincoln/developer.fulcrumapp.com/_endpoints/signatures.md

 * There is no `DELETE` method for signatures.
 Signatures can be effectively deleted by unlinking them from their associated record.

 ## Examples

-All examples take advantage of [jQuery](http://jquery.com/) to perform asynchronous HTTP (Ajax) requests.

 ### Valid signature